 By: Patti Lynn

 This is a series of reports from Patti Lynn, who is covering Patte Atkins-Grad’s trial, the suspended Tamarac City Commissioner charged with eight felony charges for allegedly taking cash or gifts from father and son developers Bruce and Shawn Chait.
 Lynn ran against Atkins-Grad two times for the City Commission seat.

 Atkins-Grad was arrested as a Commissioner back in 2010 because she failed to disclose payments for a $2,300 BMW lease and $4,000 for her victory party back in 2006 for her election as state law requires.
 She has been charged with two counts of bribery and unlawful compensation, three counts of official misconduct, and one count of conspiracy to commit unlawful compensation.

 Today was the shortest day of the trial of suspended City of Tamarac Commissioner Patricia “Patte” Atkins-Grad.
 The prosecution had one witness.

-Jennifer Bramley, Community Development Director for the City Of Tamarac, was called by the prosecution as the state’s last witness.
+The prosecution called Jennifer Bramley, Community Development Director for the City Of Tamarac, as the state’s last witness.
 Bramley was with the City of Coral Springs before working for Tamarac.

 She has an extensive background in the field, and she is good at what she does.

 Her testimony was direct and precise.
 The Sabal Palm/Monterey Development projects had begun before her employment with the City of Tamarac, as her starting date was January 4, 2007.
 Patte Atkins-Grad voted on the project for the first time on March 22, 2006.

 She stated, under oath, that she examined the plusses and minuses of the proposed development and added requirements, where necessary, to mitigate the impact to traffic, schools, utilities to the neighboring communities.
 She was comfortable with the work her department did.
 She knew that there were stipulations in the agreement between the Chaits, the city, and the county.
 Most of those stipulations involved payments to several of the Mainlands communities.
-Those payments were the results of agreements that the Chaits made with several Boards of Directors of these associations, which paid their recreation leases off, even giving them extra cash.
+Those payments resulted from agreements that the Chaits made with several Boards of Directors of these associations, which paid their recreation leases off, even giving them extra cash.